Kevnlan/sample-django-blog/README.md

 # sample-django-blog
-It is a sample blog website built using larave
+It is a sample blog website built using laravel